-Marks Music Production/engineering clients have included: David Gray, Stereophonics, Morcheeba, Hothouse Flowers, Joe Strummer, Dave Stewart, Ronnie Spector, Natasha Atlas, Femi Kuti, Beverly Knight, Tim Finn, Howard Jones, The Jesus & Mary Chain.
+My music production and engineering clients have included: David Gray, Stereophonics, Morcheeba, Hothouse Flowers, Joe Strummer, Dave Stewart, Ronnie Spector, Natasha Atlas, Femi Kuti, Beverly Knight, Tim Finn, Howard Jones, The Jesus & Mary Chain.

-Mark began his career as a visual artist but had also been writing and performing original music from the age of 15 playing (guitar) and singing in bands and solo on the local music scene.
-In tandem He began to take an interest in the technology working as a live sound technician and experimenting with recording.
+I began writing and performing original music from the age of 15 playing (guitar) and singing in bands and solo on the local music scene.
+In tandem, I took an interest in sound engineering working as a live sound technician and experimenting with recording.

-Contact Mark at: email@example.com
+Contact Mark at email@example.com